 YR DROP-IN CENTER

 The YR Drop-in Center (YRDC) was created by teens for teens ages 11-18 (6th-12th grade).
 The YRDC is a free, safe, and inclusive space for young people to gain new skills, meet new people, and connect with their community.

 YR LEADERSHIP INSTITUTE (YRLI)

 YRLI is a year-round leadership program for 7th-12th grade students.
-Participants graduate once they complete 200 hours of participation in four key areas that focus on increasing developmental assets to set them up for success as they transition into adulthood.
+Participants graduate once they complete over 165 hours of participation in four key areas that focus on increasing developmental assets to set them up for success as they transition into adulthood.